Agamjain12/Backend-Training-Cubexo/PracticedQueries.md

 roles: ["root"]
 })

-use mydatabase; // for creatinga a database;
+# for creatinga a database

+use mydatabase;

 db.createCollection("myCollection") // creating a collection in database